faisalghifariz/customer-churn-prediction/README.md

    It means all three models predict over 95 churned customer out of 100 predicted churned customer.
 The company can use one of the models to predict churned customers.

+For comprehensive process, please check the script provided.

 **Interested to see presentation version of this project?
 You can view the presentation version [here](https://www.linkedin.com/feed/update/urn:li:activity:7140013902850842624/) in my Linkedin!**